DC23/scriptabit/README.rst

 can revert to the installation defaults by deleting the files (they will be recreated on the next run).

-See the `Detailed Usage` section for detailed instructions on specific functionality.
+See the :ref:`detailed-usage` section for detailed instructions on specific functionality.

 Writing Plugins